cromlyngames/pbta_hacks/Shogun_World.md

 ## Player Core

 You play a character in a small Japanese town.
-The game is called Shogun World, but all player characters will be drawn from the Cronin (rich merchant class), Ronin(masterless warriors) and Kaichi (samurai of the lowest rank, where I will include koyakunin and ashigaru).
+The game is called Shogun World, but all player characters will be drawn from the Chōnin (rich merchant class), Ronin(masterless warriors) and Kaichi (samurai of the lowest rank, where I will include koyakunin and ashigaru).
 At this time stratification was great, intermarriage between ranks of samurai was forbidden and the stipend for the lowest rank was a mere 15 koku of rice a year, or 13 koku and rations for two people or even less!
 This was at a time when one koku was a years worth of rice.
 A childless couple living along might be able to live on this, but with children and old people most of the low ranks have had to take on 'side-work', neglecting their training or studies to survive.
 Others marry into the Cronin families, bringing the prestige of the samurai class with them and leaving behind the poverty.
 This is a world where a lower rank samurai should remove his shoes and bow to a passing high rank, where any samurai may kill a commoner who does not show them sufficient respect, and where the scorn of workers is so ingrained a samurai without a servant must wait for night to shop in the town to avoid being seen carrying everyday things.

 You start with three stats: Rice, Ki and Honour